Taisiias/formmailer/README.md

 `_formurl` | Value will replace referrer in emails.
 `_formname` | Value will show up in emails.
 Should help to identify which form was submitted if there are several on the page.

-### reCAPTCHA installation
+### reCAPTCHA

+By default, Formmailer automatically checks reCAPTCHA if both `dataSiteKey` and `reCaptchaSecret` are present in config. reCAPTCHA check can be disabled by setting `disableRecaptcha` option to false.

+#### Automatic reCAPTCHA

+If `g-recaptcha-response` field is present in post, Formmailer will immediately start reCAPTCHA check.
+If not, `recaptcha.html` page will be rendered and will be submitted itself with post data recieved from your initial page along with `g-recaptcha-response` field.

+#### Manual reCAPTCHA

-To set up reCAPTCHA checking:
+To send `g-recaptcha-response` with your post you will need to set up reCAPTCHA checking on your website:

 1. Sign up for reCAPTCHA (https://www.google.com/recaptcha/admin), get site key and secret key.

 2. Write secret key value into `reCaptchaSecret` option in your config file.

-3. Set configuration option `requireReCaptchaResponse` to true.

-4. Set up reCAPTCHA integration on your static site HTML form.
+3. Set up reCAPTCHA integration on your static site HTML form.

     Refer to the link below on how to setup reCAPTCHA on the client side.

     https://developers.google.com/recaptcha/docs/display

 ### Sending different forms to different recipients